Mode.ai launches ecommerce bot platform powered by computer vision

 That means a user of the bot could take a picture of an item of clothing and have it matched to a similar item in a merchant’s shop.
 Most SMBs don’t have an inventory large enough to make visual search a huge value add, but in time, the goal is to use computer vision to power a fashion recommendation engine that enables a referral and revenue-sharing program for ecommerce businesses.

-“The example I like to give is we’re powering a bot for the t-shirt company that doesn’t sell anything but t-shirts, but another company sells the pants or the jeans,” Mode.ai SVP Karen Ouk told VentureBeat in a phone interview.
+“The example I like to give is we’re powering a bot for the t-shirt company that doesn’t sell anything but t-shirts, but another company sells the pants or the jeans,” Mode.ai CBO Karen Ouk told VentureBeat in a phone interview.
 “They could promote each other’s items within their own bots.”

 The initiative to quickly generate bots that act as a storefront on Facebook Messenger will begin by serving Shopify’s more than 500,000 merchants.